AmanDaharwal/TestAutomationIntegration/README.md

 # TestAutomationIntegration

 The project is to implement application test automation for web, android and iOS platform.
-Test results are published using Extend Reporter Sample test application taken is swag labs
+Test results are published using Extend Reporter and Report Portal Sample test application taken is swag labs

 # Machine setup